 The National Association of Secondary School Principals (NASSP) is the leading organization of and voice for principals and other school leaders across the United States.
 NASSP seeks to transform education through school leadership, recognizing that the fulfillment of each student’s potential relies on great leaders in every school committed to the success of each student.
 Reflecting its long-standing commitment to student leadership development, NASSP administers the National Honor Society, National Junior Honor Society, National Elementary Honor Society, and National Student Council.

-the Congress of Future Medical Leaders!
+Earn College Credit by Attending the Congress of Future Medical Leaders!

 The college credit may be transferred to the college or university the Delegate ultimately attends, subject to that university’s policies.
 The acceptance of transfer credits between institutions is at the discretion of the receiving college or university.
-Delegates wishing to transfer NCU credits to another institution should check first with that institution regarding its policy on transfer credit.
+Delegates wishing to transfer Bottega University credits to another institution should check first with that institution regarding its policy on transfer credit.

 - You’re ahead of the game!
 You’ve obtained credits before even stepping foot on a college campus.

-3. After the Congress, revisit notes in the Congress Journal and write a two- to three-page Congress Reflection that summarizes the experience and discusses how they will apply key takeaways from the Congress to their lives or their future career in medicine.
+- After the Congress, revisit notes and write an eight to ten-page Congress Reflection to summarize the experience and discuss how you will apply key takeaways from the Congress to your life or your future career in medicine.

-New Charter University College Credit Pricing and Refund Policy
+Bottega University College Credit Pricing and Refund Policy